linkml/linkml/docs/howtos/ontologies-as-values.md

 In practice, punning or metaclasses are not used much in OWL, so let's stick with the rank-free model.
 Formally, concepts like "Homo sapiens" are not in the *domain of discourse*.

-Individual organisms like Napolean (Q517 in Wikidata) instantiate the classes in the hierarchy:
+Individual organisms like Napoleon (Q517 in Wikidata) instantiate the classes in the hierarchy:

 ```rdf
 wikidata:Q517 rdf:type NCBITaxon:9606 .